 Herb garden edge Ideas

-Add fragrance and colour to your borders by lining them with herbs.
+Add fragrance and colour to your borders with herbs.
 Very easy to grow, herbs look good all year and can be used in everyday cooking.

 Consider starting with Thyme, Sage and Rosemary or oregano.
 You’ll enjoy walking through your garden for the smells alone!